ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 -   These features are usually implemented in the programs you have used so far to create projects (`nimble`, `gradle`, `dotnet`, `dub`, `cargo`...).

+-   C++ is an exception: there are solutions but are not widespread, and the safest solution is represented by [header-only libraries](https://github.com/p-ranav/awesome-hpp).

 -   Your task for today is to choose a library that supports *writing* LDR images and to import it into your project as a **local** dependency (no `sudo`!).

 -   The use of local libraries will help us a lot when we deal with *continuous integration*.